 2) A faulty HDMI IC chip.
 This is the IC chip in the motherboard that processes the HDMI signal.
 When this chip burns out it will often cause the white light of death.
 Unfortunately, there is no good way to know if it's the chip that is bad.
 If the port looks good but you still get no signal and the white light of death then it could be the chip that is causing the problem.
 The only way to know for sure is to have it professionally tested.

 3) Electrical Storm or Lightning Storm.
 If you've recently had any large electrical storms or electrical surges that could have caused the WLOD for your PS4.
 What usually happens is the electrical surge goes from your TV right into the PS4 via the HDMI cable.
 This electrical surge will usually take out the IC chip but it can also cause problems with the port itself and/or some of the resistors and diodes around the port that send signals through to the TV.
 If any of them are damaged it can cause the white light of death.

 No matter whether you have a bad HDMI port, a faulty HDMI IC chip or electrical storm damage, we can help.
 We can fix 99% of all HDMI or WLOD problems.
-Whether it's the IC chip or the port or something else in the HDMI system we can diagnose the problem, fix it and get you back to gaming fast.
+Whether it's the IC chip or the port or something else in the HDMI system it can be fixed.

 That being said, if you have a lot of microsoldering experience and high quality tools you should be able to do this job no problem.

 Comments will be approved before showing up.